ICME-Lab/zkEngine_dev/README.md

+> [!WARNING]
+> THIS HAS NOT BEEN AUDITED YET AND SHOULD BE USED ONLY FOR TESTING PURPOSES AND NOT IN PRODUCTION.

 The zkEngine is an (NIVC) zkWASM implementation based on the [Nebula](https://eprint.iacr.org/2024/1605) proving scheme.
 It aims to be memory efficient and highly portable for constrained enviroments.
 With these traits it can be used for local verifiable compute and privacy on a large array of devices.